ntpythondev/testpypi2019/README.md

 ### json2oraparser.createMetadata ():

-This method will take a csv file (with absolute file path) as input and produces a list of metadata built according to the CSV.
+This function will take a csv file (with absolute file path) as input and produces a list of metadata built according to the CSV.
 This CSV file template ( **&#39;Metadata\_Blank\_Template.csv&#39;** ) is provided in the &#39;METADATA&#39; folder which will be available after library installation.
 Please note, All the column names in the CSV should be same as given in template file.

 According to the Json file, user needs to create the CSV file which will contain information about different Json entity and attribute names and their corresponding database table and column details where the Json fields will be stored.